cirosantilli/linux-cheat/file-permissions.md

 Three types of people:

-- owner. applies the person who created the file.
+- owner: applies the person who created the file.

-- group. the main group of he person who created the file. applies to all people who are in that group.
+- group: the main group of he person who created the file. applies to all people who are in that group.

-- others. applies to all others who are not owner or in the group.
+- others: applies to all others who are not owner or in the group.

 6 types of permissions: